ganesh-git2014/splunk-checker/README.md

 - Use the `index=splunk_checker` to store all the collected infomation from all the clusters
 - Use `restmap.conf` and `web.conf` to make a mapping from web site to REST (e.g. <http://localhost:8000/en-US/splunkd/__raw/servicesNS/nobody/splunk-checker/splunk_checker/store_cluster_info> mapped to <https://localhost:8089/servicesNS/nobody/splunk-checker/splunk_checker/store_cluster_info>)
 - Customized xml and html page
+- Use python subprocess so that we can use outside python interpreter and packages in our script (Can also implenmented by custom search command in new version of splunk now)

 ### How to add a check item
 1. In the `lib/constant.py`, add the item name to `CHECK_TIEM`;